ansys/grantami-bomanalytics/doc/source/contributing.rst

 General usage and API descriptions should be placed within `doc/source` and the docstrings.
 Full examples should be placed in `examples`.

+Examples are only built if the environment variable 'BUILD_EXAMPLES' is set to True.
+Otherwise, the example build is skipped and a placeholder page is inserted into the documentation.

 Adding a New Example
 ~~~~~~~~~~~~~~~~~~~~